-Trujillo, a peaceful backwater in Extremadura.
+Trujillo, a peaceful backwater in Caceres.
 It was the 16th century.
 The boys are bored and the colourfully dressed nobleman comes to the village square and says how about some real adventure?

 The greatest of these Trujillo boys were Francisco Pizzaro who conquered Peru, Francisco de Orellana, founder of Guayaquil, Ecuador and the first European to explore the Amazon, Francisco de las Casas who accompanied Hernan Cortes in his conquest of Mexico, and founded the city of Trujillo in Honduras, Diego Garcia de Paredes, a distinguished warrior and his son of the same name who founded Trujillo and other cities in Venezuela, Nuno de Chaves who founded Santa Cruz de la Sira in Bolivia and so many others whose names are all over South America.

 Francisco Pizzaro.
 Born in Trujillo an illegitimate son of an infantry colonel Gonzalo Pizzaro with a poor woman, Francisca Gonzalez, he grew up with no literacy so he saw the expeditions as his only hope for a future.

 In 1509, Pizzaro joined an expedition to the New World and was awarded the positions of Mayor and Magistrate in Panama.

 But Pizzaro knew of the riches of the Incas and led a successful expedition killing the Inca King, Atahualpa.
 He also founded Lima which he claimed to be his top achievement.
 Sadly, he died there but today, Trujillo honours him with a huge statue in the Plaza Mayor as their most famous son.

 Francisco de Orellana, another son of Trujillo was the first European to complete the navigation of the Amazon River which was the named Rio de Orellana.
 He also founded Guayaquil which is now part of Ecuador.